What are they?

 I had base cell carcinoma and it was operated on 2 years ago.
 Should I continue to have check-ups after a year even if I don't notice anything?

-Even though the base cell tumour has been completely removed, it requires regular check-ups with your ophthalmologist who will do an slit lamp examination to assess if the lesion has started to grow again, while it's still in its initial stage.
+Even though the base cell tumour has been completely removed, it requires regular check-ups with your ophthalmologist who will do an slit lamp examination to assess whether the lesion has started to grow again while it is still in its initial stage.